Diwali, Hindu festival of lights celebration. Diya oil lamps against dark background,

 ELA-based Diwali activities give your middle and high school students the chance to work on English and Reading skills in a fun and engaging way.
 They can also introduce students to different cultures or literary genres with which they may not already be familiar.

+In 2023, Diwali falls on Sunday, November 12th.
 The following free Diwali activities for students—including a word search, a “virtual field trip” to India’s Diwali festival, and a comprehensive ELA activity set about the holiday—are sure to impress even the most reluctant ELA learners.
-We’ve also included an embedded Piqosity reading comprehension quiz of a delicacy-themed article from The Times of India along with original quiz questions to answer after reading!
+We’ve also included an original Piqosity reading comprehension quiz of a delicacy-themed article from The Times of India along with original quiz questions to answer after reading!

 Diwali Reading and Writing Activities